External components

 • Mechanical mice use a ball to measure movement (obsolete now – why?)

-• Optical mice use light sources (first LED, then more precise Laser).1
+• Optical mice use light sources (such as LED, or more precise Laser).1

 Keyboard

 Used to enter text commands.
 Most commonly used is the QWERTY layout (used in typewriters since 1873).
-Other layouts include QWERTZ (Germany/Switzerland) and AZERTY (France) and DVORAK (nerds2)
+Other layouts include QWERTZ (Germany/Switzerland) and AZERTY (France) and DVORAK (more ergonomic keyboard layout for English proposed by August Dvorak).

 Variations include wired or wireless keyboards and numeric keypads.
 Ergonomic designs are recently becoming more popular.